 Rush Springs is a very small town located in the state of Oklahoma.
 With a population of 1,024 people and just one neighborhood, Rush Springs is the 236th largest community in Oklahoma.

-When you are in Rush Springs, you'll notice that it is more blue-collar than most other communities in America.
-35.09% of Rush Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Rush Springs is a blue-collar town, with 35.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Rush Springs is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Rush Springs who work in office and administrative support (13.59%), sales jobs (12.58%), and management occupations (12.37%).

 Rush Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.